taimoorkhan-nlp/sentiment-analysis/README.md

 ## Environment Setup

-Run the following command to setup with the virtual environment.
+Execute the following command with conda to setup the virtual environmnet.

-`pip install -r requirements.txt`
+`conda env create -f environment.yml`

 ## How to Use